guitarrapc/githubactions-lab/README.md

       - bash: echo "foo"
 ```

-- ⚠️: Jenkins has Declaretive Pipeline.
-Trigger needs to be defined outside pipeline.
+- ⚠️: Jenkins use Declaretive Pipeline.
+Trigger needs to be defined outside pipeline, means you need create job to trigger pipeline.
+Also Declaretive Pipeline is not yaml, it is groovy.

 ```groovy
 pipeline {